1986

 Line-up: RW (gtr, bvoc)/BW (bass)/Rod Stewart (voc)/Ronnie Lane (bvoc)/Ian

-Note: At least parts of the reunion were filmed and televised on US VH-1 TV.
+Note: At least the first three songs were filmed and televised on US VH-1 TV.

 860707A 7th - 8th July: ARETHA FRANKLIN.
 Detroit, Michigan, United Sound Studio.